What Is the Biggest Threat to Gorillas?

 Why Are Mountain Gorillas Endangered and What Are the Main Threats They Face?

-<p>Habitat loss from human encroachment, agricultural expansion, and infrastructure development continues the lives of silver gorillas to shrink their living space.
+Habitat loss from human encroachment, agricultural expansion, and infrastructure development continues to shrink their living space.

 Climate change is another growing threat on the lives of gorillas, altering vegetation patterns and impacting food availability.